aldreth/lammas-records/recordings/organ/other/the-complete-orgelbuchlein.md

 ---
-new_slug: the-complete-orgelbuchlein
+slug: the-complete-orgelbuchlein
 title: The Complete Orgelbüchlein
 serialNumber: LAMM099
 coverImage: "../../../src/images/recordings/the-complete-orgelbuchlein.jpg"
+performer:
-performer: 45 Chorale Preludes by Johann Sebastian Bach played on the historic Arp Schnitger organ in Steinkirchen, Germany
+  45 Chorale Preludes by Johann Sebastian Bach played on the historic Arp Schnitger organ in Steinkirchen, Germany
 directors: []
+contentHtml:
-contentHtml: "<p id=\"performer\">Played by Alexander Fiseisky</p>\n \n<h1>The Complete
+  "<p id=\"performer\">Played by Alexander Fiseisky</p>\n \n<h1>The Complete
   Orgelbüchlein</h1>\n<p>Johann Sebastian Bach's Orgelbüchlein, the most significant collection of chorales in the form of the so-called small organ chorale, is one of those works which generations of organists have grown up with.</p>\n<p>In the